Sometimes you just want to build something simple.

 Luckily it’s WAY simpler to understand than that last sentence 🙂

-Once someone is securely attached to the Horsey you can adjust the various prims by clicking on anything other than the base – clicking the base will activate the Captive Menu – and you’ll get a bunch of arrows:
+Once someone is securely attached to the Horsey you can adjust the various prims by clicking on anything other than the base.
+Clicking the base will activate the Captive Menu, clicking the other pieces will give you a bunch of arrows:

 Click and hold on any of the arrows to adjust that par in that direction.
 Easy peasy, right?